The independent theater company’s first in-person production since early 2020 examines the historic movement’s impact on a small town in Arizona.

 About the Process

 Occupy Prescott will rehearse September 15 - October 15, 2021 with a combination of online and in-person rehearsals.
 Online rehearsals (table work, etc) will utilize Zoom.
 In-person rehearsals will typically take place in Brooklyn either at Jalopy or at ART/NY’s South Oxford Space.
-We will do our absolute best to work around everyone’s schedule (day jobs, other commitments, etc) and anticipate rehearsals to be a variety of different times of day.
+We will do our absolute best to work around everyone’s schedule (day jobs, other commitments, etc) and anticipate rehearsals to be nights and weekends.

 Theater in Asylum prizes community and seeks to create a safe and invigorating environment for all.
 We are looking for friendly, respectful, and caring folks to join our community.
 Occupy Prescott will have a fast process and our hope is to foster a strong team to present the most compelling possible work to our audience.

-Unfortunately due to the size of our budget, we are not able to work with actors affiliated with Actors Equity.
+Unfortunately due to the size of our budget, we are not able to work with union artists, including those in Actors Equity.